WallStreetSystems/JavaTest/README.md

 * LogManager
 * LogModule

+There is no need to implement anything else.

 We expect 3 Log categories to be bound by LogModule -- "DEFAULT" and two named ones -- "Internal" and "External".

-There is no need to implement LogWriters, you may want to simulate them though.

 Please send a solution as a zip file via your agent.